 Doing both is unusual for a biotech company.
 But we think big.
 To put this in perspective: yes, we want to become the biggest biotech in Europe.
 Most of all, we want to have a big impact on people.
 Many people.
 With life improving medicines.

 This ambition cannot be realized by average people in an average culture.
 In the 18 years of our existence we have held on to our creative, dynamic and open-minded working environment.
 Everything evolves, but not our culture.

 Our people are our biggest strength.
 We work with professionals that excel in what they are good at.
 With our dramatic growth in clinical programs, we wish to recruit the best experts in drug development in Europe.
 We have a preference for Mechelen, but our new colleagues can be based in Leiden or Romainville too.
 All disciplines, many positions.

 People in Clinical Operations, Biometrics, Medical Affairs, Medical Science, Clinical Pharmacology, Chemical manufacturing, Project Management, Quality Monitoring, etc. We are looking for experienced, open-minded and ambitious candidates, ready to make a difference in a very dynamic working environment.
 People who dare to think big.
+You?

 Head of Regulatory Affairs

 As the Head of Regulatory Affairs, Gert De Beckker interacts with the different authorities around the world that regulate the development of medicinal products.
 ‘This doesn’t just require knowledge of all the legislative and guidance documents.
 I need to be able to interpret these guidance documents for our scientists so they understand what to look for and deliver.
 Of course, every molecule has different properties and different challenges, so none of the guidance documents are ever 100% applicable.
 We need to scientifically justify any deviations.’